 2. Discover what’s in your backyard or playground

 - Wild Eyes have great video instructions on being a Backyard Spy:

-- Chew cards are a great way to see who is been nibbling in your garden or playground.
-They are basically corflute filled with a tasty lure like peanut butter, and a really easy to make.
+- Chew cards are a great way to see who is nibbling in your garden or playground.
+They are basically corflute filled with a tasty lure like peanut butter, and are really easy to make.
 You can follow our guidelines on how to make them.
 When you see bite marks in your chew cards, use Landcare Research’s guide to identify who has been biting!